How to use the Material Separation Photoshop Plugin

 Tips

-When “Cut Out” or “Transparency Fill” is executed, a new layer is created that is different from the original layer.
+When “Cut Out” or “Transparency Fill” is executed, a layer that is separate from the original layer is created.

-In this case, the original layer name is inherited and the function name is added to the layer name.
+At that time, the original layer name is inherited, and the name of the function is added after the layer name.
 (The same applies to the group name.)

 Example: